Infosecdecompress/infosecdecompress/README.md

 Great thanks to Contributors of the [Lumen Theme](https://github.com/alxshelepenok/gatsby-starter-lumen/) for the awesome theme

 ## License
-Excepted where otherwise noted, content on [資安解壓縮 Infosec Decompress](https://infosecdecompress.com) is Copyright of Carol & Jeff
+Except where otherwise noted, content on [資安解壓縮 Infosec Decompress](https://infosecdecompress.com) is Copyright of Carol & Jeff
 - - -

 The Gatsby Lumen Theme is licensed under the following MIT License (MIT)